ymnju/asteroidPaperSupp/README.md

-**`Hint: The scripts are not fully documented with comments.
-If you wish to use these scripts, feel free to contact the author for assistance in organizing them according to your needs.`**
+**`HINT: The scripts are not fully documented with comments.
+If you wish to use these scripts, feel free to contact the author for assistance in organizing them according to your needs (myang@tongji.edu.cn).`**

 ## **Project Description**